-Appointments about your own health or the health of a loved one can be stressful, and at times upsetting.
+Appointments about your own health or the health of a loved one can be stressful, and upsetting at times.
 A lot of important information is often covered in a short time.
 It can be frustrating to walk away from an appointment realising that you didn’t say what you planned to or that you have new questions.
 You may also later struggle to remember the details from the appointment.

 Top tips for successful appointments

 Jonathan says “Often hospitals have cheaper car parking charges for patients.
-Make sure you understand whether or not this is the case and how it works.”Plan the practicalities of your appointment, planning to arrive at least 10 minutes early, so you don’t end up in a rush on the day.
+Make sure you understand whether or not this is the case and how it works.”Plan the practicalities of your appointment.
+Aim to arrive at least 10 minutes early, so you don’t end up in a rush on the day.
 How will you get there?
 Is parking available and what is the cost?
 Let the surgery or hospital know if you have access or interpreter needs.

 - Do you know which doctor you’ll see?
 If it’s important to you to see the same doctor whenever possible, request this beforehand by phone or in person.

 - Carefully read and follow any instructions you’ve been given beforehand.
 For example, for some procedures you may be asked not to eat or drink beforehand.
 If you’re having a computed tomography (CT) or magnetic resonance imaging (MRI) scan, you shouldn’t wear metal.

 - Collect any information requested.
 When you see a specialist for the first time, they may well want your and your family’s medical history.
 Note down the names and doses of any medicines, supplements or vitamins you take.
 If you have a smartphone, you could take photos of bottles/packets to show.
 Or, you could take the medicines with you in a bag.